jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 | 4 | Spin CI Density | 9 | Total CI Rho(1) |
 | 5 | Total MP2 Density | 10 | Spin CI Rho(1) |

+See also [4.6.4.4](#4644-readwrite-density-and-other-matrices) for other operations on density matrix.

 ### 4.6.1.10 write_pyscf_dm_into_fch
 Write a PySCF density matrix into a given Gaussian .fch(k) file.
 This module does two things: (1) deal with the order of basis functions and their normalization factors, (2) then export density matrix into a given .fch(k) file.
-All attributes of this module are shown below
+All arguments of this module are shown below

 ```python
 write_pyscf_dm_into_fch(fchname, nbf, dm, itype, force)